sfalkman/ngenic-hass-platform/README.md

+# THIS REPOSITORY IS ARCHIVED

+For continued usage of this integration: https://github.com/dotnetdummy/ngenic-hass-platform

 # Ngenic Sensor Platform for Home Assistant
 This platform adds sensors for Ngenic Tune smart thermostat, Ngenic temperature sensors, and Ngenic Track nodes.